maddisondesigns/customizer-custom-controls/readme.md

 The full list of available toolbar buttons is available on the official [TinyMCE website](https://www.tinymce.com/docs/advanced/editor-control-identifiers/).
 Their [Examples & Demo pages](https://www.tinymce.com/docs/demo/basic-example/) also has a number of examples showing how each of the toolbar buttons would display.
 It's worth noting that some toolbar buttons require additional [TinyMCE plugins](https://www.tinymce.com/docs/get-started/work-with-plugins/), not all of which are available by default in the WordPress version of TinyMCE.

+You can also choose to display or hide the Add Media button, enabling you to easily add images into your TinyMCE Control.
+The Add Media button will be hidden by default.

-When sanitzing your setting, you can simply use the core wp_kses_post() function, which will sanitize the content for allowed HTML tags for post content.
+When sanitizing your setting, you can simply use the core wp_kses_post() function, which will sanitize the content for allowed HTML tags for post content.

 The setting that gets saved to the database will be a string with the allowed HTML tags and attributes intact.